*List created by Seoung (ChowDownDetroit) & Virginia Lee

 6. Pho Lucky

-Ahh yes, you can almost see the steam rise from this bowl of pho and I know you want to slurp these noodles up in one bite.
-Enjoy the noodles and broth along with their generous portions of meat and traditional summer rolls.
+Ahh yes, you can almost see the steam rise from this bowl of pho and you know you want to slurp these noodles up in one bite.
+Enjoy the noodles and broth along with their generous portions of sliced meat and traditional summer rolls.
 Pho Lucky offers efficient customer service and should be your next pit stop for hot comfort food.

 Pho Lucky: 3111 Woodward Ave, Detroit, MI 48201